Gang/Hallway

 Furthermore, there is a wall lamp, where it was also easy to change to a smart bulb, a Philips Hue E14 smart bulb, see picture below.
 These lights are controlled by a Philips Hue motion sensor, turned toward the stairs descending into the hallway (when motion is detected, also the ceiling light in the outer hallway is turned on).

-Wall lamp with smart bulb, the Hue motion sensor, in this room placed on a picture frame and turned toward the stairs leading down to the hallway, a Hue dimmer switch (which has since been moved away from here), and the Heatmiser Thermostat
+Wall lamp with smart bulb, the Hue motion sensor, in this room placed on a picture frame and turned toward the stairs leading down to the hallway and the Heatmiser Thermostat

 Stacks Image 653